arkatebi/OpenWorld-problem/README.md

 ## Gene Annotations with EXP in UniProtKB/SwissProt
-* Creates a table to gene count for each species in the UniProtKB/SwissProt whose annotations have experimental validations.
+* Creates a table of gene counts for a set of species from the UniProtKB/SwissProt whose annotations have experimental validations.
-* Creates a graph for gene count for each speceis.
+* Creates a graph of the gene count for each speceis.

 #### Some informative sites